hyoyun-Kim/RP2040-AWS-v1/examples/AWS_IoT_HTTP/README.md

 If you are W5100S-EVB-Pico, you can skip '1.
 Combine...'

-## Step 3: Setup AWS_IoT_HTTP Example
+## Step 3: Setup AWS IoT HTTP Example

-To test the loopback example, minor settings shall be done in code.
+To test the AWS IoT HTTP example, minor settings shall be done in code.

 1. Set SPI port and pin.